Major code BS6923

 Athens, OH 45701

-The school has been recognized twice as a Program of Excellence by the Ohio Department of Higher Education and is a proud component of the Scripps College of Communication recognized by the state as a Center of Excellence – the only college in the state to receive that distinction.
+The school has been recognized twice as a Program of Excellence by the Ohio Board of Regents and is a proud component of the Scripps College of Communication recognized by the state as a Center of Excellence – the only college in the state to receive that distinction.

 Graduates of the program earn a Bachelor of Science in Visual Communication.
 The degree program is designed to provide students with realistic and thorough broad-based professionally oriented training in visual communication while providing the necessary liberal arts and cultural background for a strong educational foundation.

-Intensive training is offered in visual communication, across multiple disciplines and platforms: Publication design, data visualization, and informational graphics, with preparation for careers in the magazine, newspaper, corporate, and non-governmental organization (NGOs) communication fields; interactive design and UX for web and digital mobile platforms for careers in a wide range of communication settings; documentary photojournalism for newspapers, magazines, NGOs, and online venues; and commercial photography, with preparation for careers in the fashion, product, and corporate communication and advertising fields, plus studio management.
+Intensive training is offered in publication design including informational graphics and preparation for careers in the magazine, newspaper, and corporate communication fields; interactive design for web and mobile platforms for careers in a wide range of communication settings; documentary photojournalism for newspapers, magazines and the Internet; and commercial photography with preparation for careers in the fashion, product, and corporate communication and advertising fields.

 Goals of the School